-• Refuse storage:
+• Refuse collection:

-Residential refuse:

-- o Waste and recycling chutes will discharge into 1100L bulk bins stored within the refuse room located on ground floor. - o All refuse areas are adequately sized to store all appropriate bins. - o The rotation equipment and is partitioned for safety purposes. - o Bin washing facilities will be provided within each refuse room.

-Commercial refuse:

-- o Stored within the commercial refuse room in appropriate bins or equipment as detailed above. - o Bin washing facilities will be provided within the refuse room.

-Refuse transfer:

-Residential refuse:
+All collections will occur on-site within the loading area accessed via Edgar Street.

-- o Full bins on the rotation equipment will be rotated on a daily basis or as required.
-Building management will be responsible for bin rotation / changeover. - o Prior to Council collection, all full waste or recycling bins will be removed from the rotation equipment and placed in the refuse area outside of the partition to be collected directly from refuse room by the BCC Contractor.
+- Residential refuse: - o Designed to be serviceable by Council using rear-loading RCV's. - o 3 collections per week for both general waste and commingled recycling. - Commercial refuse: - o Collected by private contractors using rear-loading RCV's or other vehicles. - o 3-4 collections per week or 7 collections per fortnight for each refuse stream. - Refuse storage: - Residential refuse: - Waste and recycling chutes will discharge into 1100L bulk bins stored within the refuse room located on Ground floor for refuse generated above Level 3 or Basement 01 for refuse generated on podium levels. - o All refuse areas are adequately sized to store all appropriate bins. - o The rotation and compaction equipment is partitioned for safety purposes. - o Bin washing facilities will be provided within each refuse room. - Commercial refuse: - o Stored within the commercial refuse room in appropriate bins or equipment as detailed above. - o Bin washing facilities will be provided within the refuse room. - Refuse transfer: - Residential refuse: - Full bins on the rotation equipment will be rotated as required.
+Building management will be responsible for bin rotation / changeover. - Prior to Council collection, all full waste or recycling bins will be removed from the rotation equipment and placed in the refuse area outside of the partition to be collected directly from refuse room by the collection contractor. - Commercial refuse: - Bins will be collected directly from the commercial refuse room by a private contractor and immediately returned once serviced.

-Commercial refuse:

-o Bins will be collected directly from the commercial refuse room by a private contractor and immediately returned once serviced.

-• Refuse disposal:

-Residential refuse:

-- o Receptacles for storage of at least one day worth of waste and recycling will be provided in each unit. - o Residents will dispose the material via the waste and recycling chutes accessible via hopper doors on each residential level. - o As an option, apartment-style composters may be used for separation of food waste. - o Separation of (drink) containers eligible for a rebate under the container refund scheme is recommended.

-- Commercial refuse:

-- o Each tenancy will be provided with back-of-house bins for disposal to the bulk bins. - o Staff or cleaners will transfer the waste and recycling materials to the commercial refuse room for disposal into the appropriate bins or equipment.